AndreasLehmann/intesis-mqtt/README.md

 Instead of battling with that I decided to take another approach and re-implemented the Intesis integration in Node.js and utilised the existing [MQTT HVAC](https://www.home-assistant.io/components/climate.mqtt/) component of Home Assistant instead

+## Changes (Leh)
+Added resolving the Outdoor temperature from the external unit.

+Tested with:
+- MH-AC-WIFI-1
+- Device Firmware: 1.4.7; 1.3.3; 1.5; 1.0.2.0
+- Wireless Firmware: 1.2.0

 # Overview of how it works
 I set up a MQTT HVAC component in Home Assistant and configured a number of MQTT topics to read the current state of my heat pumps, and publish requested changes.
 An example configuration is [here](https://github.com/bradleyscott/home-automation/blob/master/homeassistant/climate/bedroom_ac.yaml) and shown below:
 ```